alexisflesch/mathquest/app/plan.md

     - [x] Log the change in documentation
     - [ ] Test answer submission for both statuses
     - [ ] Mark phase complete after validation

+## Phase: Tournament Creation – Mark as Completed
+- [x] Analyze: Locate the backend logic for creating a tournament from a game template.
+- [x] Update: Set status to "completed" (not "pending") when creating a tournament instance, and set `differedAvailableFrom`/`differedAvailableTo` to a 7-day window as in sharedGameFlow.
+- [ ] Test: Create a tournament from the teacher UI and verify status is "completed" in the database.
+- [ ] Document: Log this change in plan.md and reference the canonical type/field used.
+- [ ] Exit Criteria: All new tournament instances are created with status "completed"; no legacy or compatibility logic remains.